 \subsection{Methodology}

-Our goal is to protect images against multiple manipulation methods; hence, we jointly optimize for all targets.
-To this end, we define an optimization problem where the objective is to find the smallest possible perturbation that achieves the largest disruption in the output manipulation; i.e., where the generated output of the $k$-th manipulation model is closest to its predefined target image $\textbf{Y}^{\text{target}}_k$.
-Hence, we formulate the overall loss as
+We define an optimization strategy where the objective is to find the smallest possible perturbation that achieves the largest disruption in the output manipulation; i.e., where the generated output for the $k$-th manipulation model is closest to its predefined target image $\textbf{Y}^{\text{target}}_k$.
+This is explained in detail below.

-where the parameter $\lambda$ regularizes the strength of perturbation added to the real image, $N_k$ denotes the number of images in the dataset for the $k$-th manipulation model, and $K$ denotes the number of manipulation models, $i$ denotes the image indexing and $k$ denotes the manipulation method. $\mathcal{L}^{\text{recon}}_i$ and $\mathcal{L}^{\text{perturb}}_i$ represent reconstruction and perturbation losses for $i$-th image.